 Google has some incredibly powerful analytics tools to make it easier for advertisers to understand what’s driving traffic to your site and the impact that said traffic has on your business.
+A Google Ads company worth their salt know to use these tools to define effective digital strategies.

 While no data is perfect and even Google’s own data definitely has limitations, they have made some changes to the platform recently to help increase data accuracy.
 Enhanced conversions is one example, and auto-tagging in the Google Merchant Center is another.